 The original Van H. Priest Community Center was erected in 1969 and dedicated in 1976.
 The Center was destroyed by a tornado in 1988.
-In 1991 a new center was rebuilt to serve the people of Hamilton, Jefferson, Lafayette, Madison, Suwannee and Taylor Counties and named Van H. Priest Auditorium (VHP -Bldg.1).
-VHP is home to NFCC graduation ceremonies, performances of the NFCC Artist Series and NFCC Community Theater, and various other college activities and is also rented for a variety of community events throughout the year, VHP seats 580 and has a performing stage with light and sound technical capabilities under the direction of experienced technical personnel.
+In 1991 a new center was rebuilt to serve the people of Hamilton, Jefferson, Lafavette, Madison, Suwannee, and Taylor Counties and named Van H. Priest Auditorium (VHP-Bldg.
+1).
+VHP is home to NFCC graduation ceremonies, performances of the NFCC Artist Series and NFCC Community Theater, and various other college activities and is also rented for a variety of community events throughout the year.
+VHP seats 580 and has a performing stage with light and sound technical capabilities under the direction of experienced technical personnel.
 The Auditorium also has a lobby, ticket area, dressing rooms, and loading dock.
-More information is available at (850) 973-9429 or www. nfcc.edu/community-programs/van-h-priest.
+More information is available at www.nfcc.edu/communityprograms/van-h-priest or by calling (850) 973-9429.